Unlock Your Creativity With Shadow Work

 Of course, this made me feel not only anxious and depressed all the time but also incapable of creating anything.
 I’d look at other people’s creations and feel jealous, and I’d try to diminish them by saying “I could do better”.

 I understood that the quality of our creations is directly correlated with our inner work and how willing we are to challenge the beliefs we hold.
-Often what blocks creativity isn’t technique but our sensibility to connect with it.
+More often than not what blocks creativity isn’t technique but our sensibility to connect with it.

 Accept Your Gifts